Andrew-Greenlaw/fs-journal/quizzes/week08.md

 <!-- enter you answer in the space below -->

 ```
-api's? i dont know this question confuses me. i feel like i need more context.
+at first this question didnt make sense but now i know its the .env file in our code that stores all this stuff.
 ```

 **5.** What are the two ways to view the logs from your Heroku app.